 Investing in the purchase of a commercial premises for your business is a big commitment.
-You will need a lot of upfront capital or arranged funds through a lender, and be confident in the location of property and the size you need from day one.
+You will upfront capital or arranged funds through a lender, be confident in the location of property and the size you need from day one.
 With this in mind, many businesses choose to rent commercial space rather than commit to buying.

 Here we consider some of the pros and cons of commercial renting.

 - Financial freedom – renting ties up less capital than buying, freeing up your money to spend in other areas of business development.
 In addition, you won’t lose money is there is a sudden drop in the property’s value.